Last updated 10 October 2024

 Consequences

 Snowmobiles discharge greenhouse gases and soot.
-This is difficult to quantify and is obviously minimal in the global perspective.
+The emissions are difficult to quantify and are small in a global context.
+Locally, snowmobile traffic contributes to noise.

 About the monitoring